 - Bring to boil.
 Reduce heat and simmer for 30 minutes to 1 hour, depending on desired consistency.

-Depending on your desired thickness of the salsa, the yield could more, or less.
+Depending on your desired thickness of the salsa, the yield could be more, or less.
 I cooked mine for about 1 hour.
+Makes approximately 4 pints.
+Follow safe canning practices, if using water bath canning pot. pH levels should be below 3.5, for canning.